JeremyOne/wt3020OpenWRT/README.md

 https://downloads.openwrt.org/chaos_calmer/15.05/ramips/mt7620/openwrt-15.05-ramips-mt7620-wt3020-8M-squashfs-factory.bin
 -Replace 15.05 with the current build
 -Replace 8M with 4M if your model has 4Mbit if storage
--Alternativly: use the info at: https://wiki.openwrt.org/toh/nexx/wt3020
+-Alternatively: use the info at: https://wiki.openwrt.org/toh/nexx/wt3020

 ## Ethernet Setup

-Connect LAN ethernet to your computer
+Connect LAN Ethernet to your computer
-Connect WAN ethernet to some sort of internet
+Connect WAN Ethernet to some sort of internet

 ## Update Firmware: